FonderElite/python-fud-payload/README.md

 ### Features:
 	1. Automatic Persistance (Since Python meterpreter is not supported)
+	2. Peristent Backdoor (Payload will install to users system and run on startup)
-	2. Keep-Alive Connection (Persistent Connection with the host)
+	3. Keep-Alive Connection (Persistent Connection with the host)
-	3. Proxy Support (Optrional/BUGGY)
-	4. Still adding more features

 ### How to use:
 	1. git clone https://github.com/lfasmpao/python-fud-payload
 	2. cd python-fud-payload
 	3. python generate.py

-Note: You must edit the shellcode.py to your desired in order to make this work.
-You can also customize the generate.py
+Note: You must edit the shellcode.py first!
+Input your Host/IP and Port

+### Todo
+  - Proxy Support

 ##### Follow me on Twitter!:
 - http://twitter.com/lfasmpao

-The Project is still beta further port to different programming language to compile to stay undetectable will upload soon

 ### Stay tuned for updates!